 The Anatomy of Intervertebral Discs

-The risk of re-injury is also quite common with this procedure.
+A successful discectomy surgical procedure, at best, can remove herniated disc material that is compressing a nerve.
+This addresses the leg pain, but patients are sometimes left with persisting low back pain.
+The disc cracks that allowed the herniation to occur cannot be surgically sewn because discs do not have an adequate blood supply to do so.
+For the same reason the disc cracks will not heal spontaneously.
+Therefore, a disc that underwent a successful discectomy could herniate again and start the process of pain all over.
 One study noted that up to 25 percent of patients had a re-herniation of the affected disc.
-Even if another herniation did not occur, 10 percent of patients had to undergo a further operation to try to relieve pain levels.
-Subsequent discectomies can be even more difficult to complete as well due to the buildup of scar tissue from the initial surgery.
+Even if another herniation did not occur, 10 percent of patients had to undergo a further operation to relieve pain.
+Subsequent discectomies can be even more difficult to perform as well due to the buildup of scar tissue from the previous surgery.

-This treatment option also works to improve spinal disorders and back pain stemming from the intervertebral discs, but it is able to do so in a non-invasive way.
-This procedure utilizes stem cells and a fibrin biologic to help regrow damaged spinal tissues, preserving them without removing them.
-By maintaining the intervertebral discs, reinjury is less likely to occur and pain management is able to be more effective.
+This treatment option also works to improve back and leg pain stemming from the intervertebral discs, but it is able to do so without surgery.
+This procedure utilizes a fibrin biologic to help regrow damaged spinal disc tissues, which preserves the discs instead of removing them.
+By restoring the intervertebral discs, reinjury is less likely to occur and pain management is able to be more effective.

-This procedure utilizes an injection directly into the damaged disc with the use of image guiding to ensure accuracy.
-The fibrin portion of the injection is able to serve as glue in the disc, helping to seal off any damages that have occurred in the outer annulus layer, such as tears or cracks.
-This sealing helps to eliminate any future herniations and can reduce pain caused by an initial herniation.
+This procedure utilizes an injection directly into the damaged disc with the use of image guidance to ensure accuracy.
+The fibrin portion of the injection is able to serve as “glue” in the disc, helping to seal off any damage that has occurred in the outer annulus layer, such as tears or cracks.
+This sealing helps to eliminate future herniations and can reduce pain caused by the original disc abnormalities.

-All in all, this procedure works to repair damaged discs by stimulating growth from the inside out and is able to concentrate its efforts due to the disc sealing provided by the fibrin.
-This injection has been shown to relieve pain symptoms relating to disc disorders at an extremely high rate, and it has a 70 percent success rate on patients who have already undergone a previous procedure to treat their spinal issue.
-This makes Discseel a great alternative to a discectomy, which involves a much more invasive spinal procedure.
+All in all, this procedure works to repair damaged discs by stimulating growth from the inside out and is able to concentrate recovery efforts due to the disc sealing provided by the fibrin.
+This injection has been shown to relieve pain symptoms relating to disc disorders, and it has a 70 percent success rate on patients who have already undergone a previous procedure to treat their spinal disc issue.
+This makes Discseel a great alternative to a discectomy.